hossman/jenkins-reports/README.txt

  - archive older CSV files
    - for builds older then X days, zip up (or just remove?) the CSV files
    - for builders older then X days, do we care about the logs either?
- - fetch-data-files.sh needs to play nice with builds that don't run tests
-   - AHA: if a build *does* have tests, they'll be in the summary.xml file
-     - '<action _class="hudson.tasks.junit.TestResultAction">'
-   - Example: if a build failed because of git errors before any tests run,
-              then: the /testReport/api/xml URL returns 404
-   - ALSO: the "Artifacts" and "refguide" builds don't produce any test results normally
- - fetch-all-data-files.sh's find command should be configurable, only look for files modified since X
+ - fetch-all-data-files.sh's find command should be configurable, only look for url.txt files modified since X
+   - this could/should be where we archive/delete files older then X
  - wrapper script ready to go for cron job?
    - take in the venus path as a command line
    - cd to the dirname of the script